Years active

 Bio

-Legendary Drag King Mo B. Dick is cited as one of the founding fathers of the modern day Drag King movement.
-Starting in November 1995 in New York City, Mo B. Dick pioneered many firsts for Drag Kings.
-Mo produced and hosted Club Casanova, the world’s first weekly party, dedicated solely to Drag Kings.
-Then Mo took The Men of Club Casanova on the road for the first ever Drag King cabaret tour of US and Canada.
-John Waters handpicked Mo for his film Pecker where Mo played T-Bone the stripper with a Drag King twist.
-Mo B. Dick was heavily featured in The Drag King Book by Judith “Jack” Halberstam and iconic photographer Del LaGrace Volcano which was the first book about and for Drag Kings.
-MTV aired, Y2K: Drag Kings, the first documentary on Drag Kings which was in heavy rotation and featured Mo B. Dick.
+Drag King Legend Mo B. Dick is cited as one of the founding fathers of the modern-day drag king movement.
+Starting in November 1995 in New York City, Mo B. Dick pioneered many firsts for drag kings.
+Mo produced and hosted Club Casanova, the world’s first weekly party, dedicated solely to drag kings.
+Then Mo took The Men of Club Casanova on the road for the first ever drag king cabaret tour of US and Canada.
+John Waters handpicked Mo for his film Pecker where Mo played T-Bone the stripper with a drag king twist.
+Mo B. Dick was heavily featured in The Drag King Book by Judith “Jack” Halberstam and iconic photographer Del LaGrace Volcano which was the first book about and for drag kings.
+MTV aired, Y2K: Drag Kings, the first documentary on drag kings which was in heavy rotation and featured Mo B. Dick.
 And Mo was in filmmaker Gabriel Baur’s Venus Boyz, a ground-breaking feature documentary which was the first to showcase the exploration and expression of female masculinity through the lens of drag and its myriad of expressions.
-Teaming up with fellow Drag King Ken Vegas in 2018, Mo and Ken co-created dragkinghistory.com which is the first website about Drag Kings to be archived in The US Library of Congress.
-And in 2020, Mo celebrated his silver jubilee as a Drag King.
-For more than 25 years, Mo B. Dick has been the subject of books, documentaries, articles, periodicals, podcasts and more on Drag Kings proving he is a force to reckon with.
+Teaming up with fellow drag king Ken Vegas in 2018, Mo and Ken co-created dragkinghistory.com which is the first website about drag kings to be archived in The US Library of Congress.
+And in 2020, Mo celebrated his silver jubilee as a drag king.
+For more than 25 years, Mo B. Dick has been the subject of books, documentaries, articles, periodicals, podcasts and more on drag kings proving he is a force to reckon with.

-Born on April 7, 1965 to Louis and Barbara Fischer in Newtown Square, Pennsylvania (a suburb of Philadelphia), Mo (Maureen) Fischer grew up with six brothers and three sisters.
-Her male dominated Irish-Catholic upbringing impacted and informed her Drag King character and performance.
+Born on April 7, 1965 to Louis and Barbara Fischer in Newtown Square, Pennsylvania, Mo Fischer grew up with six brothers and three sisters.
+Her male dominated Irish-Catholic upbringing impacted and informed her drag king character and performance.
 Her father Lou made the greatest impression on Mo when she was a young girl.
 “In church on Sundays, I remember watching my father, Lou, help the priest with holy communion.
 As he sauntered to the altar, I was enamored by his confident stride.
 He owned that church.
 And I wanted that for myself.
 But by contrast, people told me that I was too aggressive and to “tone it down” which meant, I don’t have permission to own the world.
 Well…I didn’t agree.”(1)

 Mo’s father, Lou, was an American college football player playing for Ohio State University under the tutelage of legendary head coach Woody Hayes.
 Her father started a chain of fast food restaurants on the East Coast along with NFL football players Alan Ameche, Joe Campanella and Gino Marchetti who played for the Baltimore Colts.
 The restaurants were named ‘Gino’s’ after Mo’s godfather Gino Marchetti who was a pro Football Hall of Fame inductee and voted as the greatest defensive end in pro football history.
 Surrounded by these larger than life men left an indelible impression upon Mo.

 After spending two and a half years working with Habitat for Humanity in Kerala, India, Mo moved to New York City in January 1993 to complete her undergraduate studies at The New School for Social Research.
 While living in NYC, she decided to spend the summer of 1995 in Provincetown, Massachusetts “to beat the heat from the street”.
 It was in P-town where fate would change the course of her life.
-She befriended NYC legend Drag Queen Misstress Formika, sketch comic extraordinaire Nora Burns, and Drag Kings Buster Hymen and Julie Wheeler.
-Though reluctant at first due to the belief that Mo thought she was “too girly”, they influenced her to become a Drag King.
+She befriended NYC drag queen Misstress Formika, sketch comic extraordinaire Nora Burns, and drag kings Buster Hymen and Julie Wheeler.
+Though reluctant at first due to the belief that Mo thought she was “too girly”, they influenced her to become a drag king.

 After her raucous summer in P-town and with the wind in her sails, Mo hit the road to explore America by train stopping in cities and towns where she had friends or family to visit.
-Upon her stay in San Francisco, her good friend Windy fortuitously saved an article on the local Drag King scene written by Amy Linn for The S.F.
+Upon her stay in San Francisco, her good friend Windy fortuitously saved an article on the local drag king scene written by Amy Linn for The S.F.
 Weekly.
-The article highlighted many notable Drag Kings such as Elvis Herselvis, Diane Torr, Lu Read (Fudgie Frottage), S.F. luminaries Stafford, Jordy Jones, and musician Anderson Toone.
-The article also mentioned bisexual Frances Vavra who was a secretary by day, a Drag King at night and whose transformation was astounding.
-Realizing her initial belief that Drag Kings were ascribed only to butches or lesbians was a falsehood, cemented Mo’s decision to become a Drag King.
+The article highlighted many notable drag kings such as Elvis Herselvis, Diane Torr, Lu Read (Fudgie Frottage), S.F. luminaries Stafford, Jordy Jones, and musician Anderson Toone.
+The article also mentioned bisexual Frances Vavra who was a secretary by day, a drag king by night and whose transformation was astounding.
+Realizing her initial belief that drag kings were ascribed only to butches or lesbians was a falsehood, cemented Mo’s decision to become a drag king.

-When entering Club Casanova, there was a Drag King working the door, a Drag King DJ, Drag King go-go dancers, Drag King MC, and a Drag King show.
+When entering Club Casanova, there was a drag king working the door, a drag king DJ, drag king go-go dancers, drag king MC, and a drag king show.
 The motto was “Club Casanova – Where Everyone is Treated like a King”.
-The Drag Kings rapidly became media darlings, and Mo B. Dick was the leader of the pack, taking the Kings to new found acclaim.
-Though short-lived, lasting just 21 months, Club Casanova made a profound impact on the emergence of a worldwide Drag King movement.
-Club Casanova spawned The Drag King Book, Gabriel Bauer’s feature documentary Venus Boyz, the song “Drag King Bar” by Bitch and Animal, and the careers for Drag Kings Dred, Murray Hill, Labio, Shon, Lizerace and more.
+The drag kings rapidly became media darlings, and Mo B. Dick was the leader of the pack, taking the kings to new found acclaim.
+Though short-lived, lasting just 21 months, Club Casanova made a profound impact on the emergence of a worldwide drag king movement.
+Club Casanova spawned The Drag King Book, Gabriel Baur’s feature documentary Venus Boyz, the song “Drag King Bar” by Bitch and Animal, and the careers for drag kings Dred, Murray Hill, Labio, Shon, Lizerace and more.

 From the defunct Club Casanova website designed by John Gerity: